jbeirer/resasports-bot/docs/index.md

 }
 ```

+**Note:**
+1. Bookings are always scheduled for the following week.
+For example, if your booking execution is set for Friday at 07:30:00 and your class is on Friday at 18:00:00, the system will schedule the booking for **next Friday** at 18:00:00, not the same day.
-**Note:** By default, PySportBot will attempt to execute *N* bookings in parallel, where *N* is the number of available cores on your machine.
+2. PySportBot automatically attempts to execute up to *N* bookings in parallel, where *N* corresponds to the number of available CPU cores on your machine.
+3. If the number of bookings exceeds the available parallel slots, they will be processed sequentially in the exact order specified in your JSON configuration file.

 The service also provides various other options that can be inspected with

 ```bash
 python -m pysportbot.service --help
 ```
-Currently supported options include
+Currently supported options include:

 1. `--booking-delay`: sets a global delay in seconds before booking execution [default: 0]
 2. `--retry-attempts`: sets the number of retries attempted in case a booking attempt fails [default: 3]